A third of Americans say they are more worried about their financial health than their physical health

 “When someone is physically out of shape, they typically understand that eating well and exercising more will help get them back on track,” said Wimbish.
 “With money, however, there’s a lack of understanding about the importance of designing a plan.
 Only a third of adults have some type of financial plan or a simple household budget in place, which means most Americans don’t have the roadmap needed to improve their financial health.”

 According to the study, a majority of Americans feel financially healthy when addressing their basic needs, but feel less so when trying to control spending and saving for retirement and emergencies.
 Two thirds (67%) feel in financially good or great shape with regards to paying their monthly bills, and over half (56%) feel financially good or great in their ability to live within their means.
 However, only 40% feel financially good or great about their amount of discretionary spending and about their “rainy day” savings.
 Only a third (33%) described feeling good or great shape in their ability to retire comfortably.
+A financial advisor in nyc or any major city can go a long way in helping you figure out a plan to retire however you want.

 Conversations about money